chafey/js-graphsync/examples/requester/README.md

 # js-graphsync Requester Example

-This is an example of a graphsync requester written in JavaScript.
+This is an example of a graphsync requester written in JavaScript using js-graphsync

 Current Status:
+* Allow user to pass in mutliaddr and cid and pass to requester
 * Creates libp2p connection that is compatible with go-ipfs graphsync.
 Verified to interoperate with go-ipfs 0.7 with graphsync enabled
-* Sends request with hard coded CID and selector
+* Sends request to responder and wait for it to complete

 ToDo:
-* Allow user to pass in mutliaddr and cid and pass to requester
-* Handle messages sent from responder (in progress - need to store received blocks in blockstore)
+* Print out data received

 ## Building